-Applications in Scotland SP Distribution plc Applications in England & Wales SP Manweb plc
+Applications in England & Wales SP Manweb plc

-SP Network Connections SP Network Connections
+SP Energy Networks Network Connections

-Competition in Connections Competition in Connections

-55 Fullarton Drive, 3 Prenton Way
+3 Prenton Way,

-Cambuslang, North Cheshire Trading Estate

-Glasgow, Birkenhead

-G32 8FA CH43 3ET
+Birkenhead CH43 3ET

 - 3.7 We will submit a POC Offer to you or your appointed ICP.
 The POC Offer will, on acceptance, form the construction agreement which covers the Non-Contestable Work we will undertake.
 We will enter into an Adoption Agreement with the relevant parties.
 These agreements will need to be signed and exchanged before any work is undertaken. - 3.8 The POC Offer will be sent as soon as reasonably practicable, and we will take all reasonable steps to meet the timescales indicated within the table below once we have received your completed application.
 In addition to the terms for making the connection we will specify the proposed POC to our Distribution System and details of the work to be carried out by us. - 3.9 Appendix 1 of Standard Licence Condition 15 of our Licence details the standards of performance that we must take all reasonable steps to comply with when providing the POC Offer, design approval, connection and energisation of the connection.
 These are repeated in the table below: